Location: Norsey Wood

 Norsey Woods is one of the densest bluebell woods in the world, so it is the ideal place to take photos of spring flowers.
 This ancient woodland is also home to a number of invertebrates, including wood ants.

 This workshop will cover how to photograph these, starting with a presentation on the best techniques and then heading out into Norsey Woods try them out.

 Equipment you will need:

-- A macro lens (or lens with close up/macro mode or close up lens attached)
+A macro lens or lens with ability to focus close (or with a close up mode/function)

 The following may be of use but are not necessary:

 All workshop sessions will be presented by Neil Phillips, a wildlife photographer with nine years experience, who has photographed many different species across much of the UK.

 Neil has been highly commended in the British Wildlife Photography Awards and been runner up in a number of national competitions and published in national newspapers